How to talk with your child about social and emotional issues

 When to talk to your child

-Don’t think of this as a one-time conversation.
+This isn’t a one-time conversation.
 The first conversation is just the beginning.
 It’ll help your child know you’re there to listen and to help.

 What to say to your child

 Most kids know when things are harder for them than for other kids.
 Acknowledging that they may feel different is important.
-But also let them know they’re not the only ones who struggle to manage their emotions and behavior.
+But also let them know that they’re not the only ones who struggle to manage their emotions and behavior.

 In fact, that’s a good way to start the conversation — by saying that out loud.
 Here are more things you can say.